-11. Once an employee's employment relationship has lasted 6 months, an agreement can be made in accordance with section 23 (page 81) to pay cash compensation instead of granting annual leave.
+11. Once an employee's employment relationship has lasted 6 months, an agreement can be made in accordance with section 23 of the collective agreement to pay cash compensation instead of granting annual leave.
 Whenever an employee earns annual leave, the employee will be paid cash compensation corresponding to the duration of the annual leave on the next pay day.